-Soft and chewy divinity candy made with just 4 simple ingredients!
-The sweet flavor and pillowy texture tastes just like the version grandma used to make.
+Soft, chewy and snow white, this old fashioned divinity candy is made with just 4 simple ingredients!
+This nostalgic Southern candy has a sweet flavor, pillowy texture and tastes just like the version grandma used to make.

 This is one of those classic old fashioned holiday desserts to make around Christmas time.
-Not only does it taste incredible, but the bright snow white color makes it the perfect addition to any Christmas goodie plate.
+Not only does it taste incredible, but the bright snow white color, similar to a meringue cookie, is perfect to add to a Christmas goodie plate.
 Divinity is a nougat like candy and the best way to describe it is as a marshmallow taffy.

-My grandma made divinity every year at Christmas (along with cream cheese mints, homemade caramels and saltine cracker toffee).
+My grandma made divinity candy every year at Christmas (along with cream cheese mints, homemade caramels and saltine cracker toffee).
 She always stored it in these metal film containers in the freezer and I love that I have one to store it in as well.
 Anytime someone would stop by, she would pull the divinity out to share.

 Below is the recipe card she gave me.
 As you can see, it didn’t have many instructions so we had to call my grandpa to help us remember her tips and tricks.
 It took us a few times to get it just right, but I’m so happy with how it turned out.
 We all loved it!